10brink/10brink.github.io/_posts/2018-04-13-first-post.md

 | 14 ST-UNION SQ    | 5,030,327|

-what if we wanted to see the busiest times and days by station?
+What if we wanted to see the busiest times and days by station?

 ```python
 df.groupby(['STATION', 'hourbin', 'DOF'])['delta_entry', 'delta_exit', 'TRAFFIC'].sum().nlargest(5, 'TRAFFIC')
 ```
-this code groups the data by station as well as hour bin (four hour intervals) and day of week.
+This code groups the data by station as well as hour bin (four hour intervals) and day of week.
 We'll show the entries and exits but sort by total traffic.

 |STATION| hourbin| DOF	|	delta_entry	|delta_exit	|TRAFFIC|